 It was just after World War II when Preston Tucker, a former policeman, car salesman and engineer/tinkerer, grabbed the future by its collar and shook it.
 New cars hadn’t been produced since 1942, and the fresh-from-Detroit 1946 models were warmed-over prewar designs.
 Tucker, however, imagined something radically different, an innovative design that would turn heads and help build the fortune that had always seemed to elude him.
 His vision of tomorrow’s automobile took shape in the barn back of his house in Michigan, which housed the Ypsilanti Machine & Tool Company where Tucker had designed (but never could bring to market) an armored car, an innovative tank turret and a fighter plane.

-What eventually would become known as the Tucker Torpedo for its daring new shape was a revolutionary car.
+He called his prototype the Tucker Torpedo for its daring new shape.
+It was a revolutionary car.
 A safe car.
 A fast car.
 A fuel-efficient car.
 A car that could stop on a dime.
 A car that knocked your eyes out.

-The Tucker ‘48 was incredible.
-Nobody had ever seen (or imagined) anything like it.
-His car was built low to the ground and shaped like the future.
-It had a windshield wide as a picture window that was designed to pop out in a crash, saving the driver and passenger from popping it out with their heads.
+The production model Tucker 48 was incredible, although toned down a bit from the prototype.
+Even so, nobody had ever seen (or imagined) anything this car shaped like the future.
+It was built low to the ground and featured a windshield wide as a picture window that was designed to pop out in a crash, saving the driver and passenger from popping it out with their heads.
 It had a third headlight in the center, which pivoted for a better view of the road as the car turned.
-The engine was in the back.
+The 6-cylinder engine, adapted from a helicopter engine, was in the back.
 It was fuel-injected and there was a double transaxle to drive the rear wheels.
-It wasn't clunky looking like most other post-war cars.
-And wasn't slow, either.
-The Tucker Torpedo could go 120 mph - with handling and endurance to match.
+The Tucker 48 wasn't clunky looking like most other post-war cars.
+And wasn't slow, either; it could go 120 mph and had handling and endurance to match.
 A prototype Tucker ran around a test track for 24 hours and got 25 miles per gallon.
-When the car was rolled over at 95 mph to prove how safe it was, the driver walked away from the wreck unscathed, and the car was driven away after one tire change.
+When the car was rolled over at 90 mph during a test track run, the driver walked away from the wreck unscathed, and the car was driven away after one tire change.
 The windshield popped out, just as planned.

 The "competition” may have helped assure a lack of his cars in our future, but Preston Tucker had something to say about that future.
 It was a sharp warning for America.